 Battle of the Books

 Battle of the Books is a fun reading competition in which teams of students compete against each other in a quiz-like setting answering questions related to the books on the Battle of the Books lists.
 Students interested in joining Battle of the Books should start reading titles on the books list to prepare for the school-wide Battle of the Books quiz.
-Students who have read at least five books on the Battle of the Books list are eligible to take the quiz in the media center during their LA class.
-The top 12 scorers on the quiz will be invited to join the MRMS Battle of the Books team.

 This club will offer opportunities for students to explore the wonders of computer programming.
 Students can share ideas, be creative, develop their programming skills and collaborate with peers on each grade level as well as with teachers and administration.
 They can participate in a computer summer camp and this will allow them to establish relationships with other students who have the same passion (a love of coding).
 Ms. Jowers leads the Computer Club.